profweston/MechaCar_Statistical_Analysis/README.md

 ![Regression Summary](/Resources/Figure1.png)

-Since the R-squared value from the multiple linear regression model is adequate for this data set, the lack of significant variables could fail to generalize and predict data for MechaCar prototypes effectively.
+The R-squared value from the multiple linear regression model seems adequate for this data set, however, the lack of significant variables could fail to generalize and predict data for MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils